 A Loan Trust could be used for school fees planning.
 A Loan Trust is established – an initial IHT planning step for settlor.
 The trustees can then advance amounts (from the growth on the bond) to beneficiaries to meet school fees.
 The amounts advanced would normally be within the bond's cumulative 5% allowance.
 Strategies involving assignment of bond segments to beneficiaries should also be considered.

 A Loan Trust could be used as the ‘home’ for pension scheme death benefits.
-The scheme member would usually provide the scheme administrators/trustees with a letter of wishes (often incorrectly called a nomination of benefits).
-Following the member's death before vesting the Loan Trust would operate as a spousal bypass trust.
+The scheme member would usually provide the scheme administrators/trustees with a letter of wishes.
+Following the member's death before vesting the Loan Trust would operate as a 'bypass' trust.